How does Rest Less make money

 As you can see, Cambodia and Vietnam are truly captivating countries.
 Whether it’s their astonishing natural beauty, the delicious and fragrant cuisine, the welcoming optimism of the local people, or the fact that both countries have endured heartache in relatively recent years, Vietnam and Cambodia have a way of getting under your skin like few other places.
 And once you’ve visited, it’s safe to say you’ll want to return.

 But these countries are also big and diverse, and seeing the best of both in a single trip can sound like a big ask!
-That’s why taking a tour is arguably the best way to discover the delights of these two different countries.
+That’s why taking a tour or river cruise is arguably the best way to discover their delights.

-To find out more about these two unique countries, you might want to have a read of our articles; 12 things to know before travelling to Vietnam and A quick guide to the perfect Cambodia getaway.
+To find out more about these unique countries, check out our articles: 12 things to know before travelling to Vietnam and A quick guide to the perfect Cambodia getaway.